Do you want to create a DMARC record?

 Can You Create a DMARC Record Without DKIM?

 Yes, you can.
-But we recommend that you set up DMARC, SKIM, and SPF records if your email provider requires them.
+But we recommend that you set up DMARC, DKIM, and SPF records if your email provider requires them.
 Not all do, so you’ll want to check the setup steps in their documentation.

 Why Did My DMARC Record Check Fail?